-Plan the location of silt fences to be constructed where they will not be overwhelmed by large flows (generally receiving less than 0.5 ha).
+1. Plan the location of silt fences to be constructed where they will not be overwhelmed by large flows (generally receiving less than 0.5 ha).
 Stormwater flow from large catchments may cause them to fill too rapidly, for water to bypass around them, or cause them to fail.

-- Select the correct fabric for the silt fence.
+- 1. Select the correct fabric for the silt fence.
 Silt fence fabric is a close weave and intended to capture fine sediment.
-Shade cloth and open weave fabrics will trap larger sediment grain sizes, but not fine sediment. - Install the fence along the contour.
+Shade cloth and open weave fabrics will trap larger sediment grain sizes, but not fine sediment, and are suitable in some geologies. - 2.
+Install the fence along the contour.
 If this is not possible, or where there are long sections of silt fence, install short silt fence returns projecting upslope from the silt fence, to minimise concentration of flow. - 3.
 Construct silt fence wings at either end to contain sediment where there is a risk of it going around the sides. - 4.
 Use longer 'super' silt fences for larger areas (e.g. catchments greater than 0.5 ha).